Skip to main content

 The Syringe Reuse Debate

 Needle dulling.
 An insulin needle is sharpest on its first use.
 After one puncture through a rubber stopper, the tip bends and burrs at a microscopic level.
-After a second puncture (into your skin), it is duller still.
+After a second puncture (into the skin), it is duller still.
 A third use will be noticeably less comfortable.
 Studies show that needle sharpness degrades measurably after a single use.

 Cost perspective.
 A box of 100 insulin syringes costs $12-20 depending on size and brand.
 That is $0.12-0.20 per syringe.
 There is no meaningful financial reason to reuse them.